apache/openwhisk-package-pushnotifications/README.md

 1. git clone https://github.com/openwhisk/openwhisk-package-pushnotifications
 2. cd openwhisk-package-pushnotifications/packages
-3. ./installCatalog.sh AUTH APIHOST NAMESPACE WSK_CLI
+3. ./installCatalog.sh AUTH APIHOST WSK_CLI
    AUTH is your auth key.
 APIHOST is the OpenWhisk hostname.
-NAMESPACE is the namespace to install the package in.
 WSK_CLI is location of the Openwhisk CLI binary.